-3. Levelling/float – Prior to your floor being installed over concrete, the slab must be levelled to eliminate low spots.
+3. Leveling/float – Prior to your floor being installed over concrete, the slab must be leveled to eliminate low spots.

 Please consult your installer or contractor on this if they are doing the installation as this incurs an additional charge to your project.

-As a guide, a bag of float, supplied and installed ranges anywhere between $40 – $80/bag.
+As a guide, a bag of float, supplied and installed ranges anywhere between $40 – $90/bag.

-4. Private Labelling – Almost all retailers including the four reviewed here private label their products so they can minimise the number of folks doing a direct price comparison.
+4. Private Labelling – Almost all retailers including the three reviewed here private label their products so they can minimize the number of folks doing a direct price comparison.